-Tip #1 – Pose problems in real-world contexts that have no easy solutions.
+Pose problems in real-world contexts that have no easy solutions.
 Doing so prevents students from being misled about how life really is.
-Helping students struggle is part of the process of learning rather than presenting problems or asking questions they know how to readily solve.
+Helping students struggle is part of the process of learning, rather than presenting problems or asking questions they know how to readily solve.

-Tip #2 – Use the Think-Pair-Share and Partner Again strategy to give students a voice and to encourage all to participate.
-In other words, teach students to think first, then work in pairs to talk about solutions to problems.
+Use the Think-Pair-Share and Partner Again strategy to give students a voice and to encourage all to participate.
+In other words, teach students to think first, then work in pairs to talk about solutions to challenges.
 Next, invite two sets of pairs to share, collaborate, and adjust solutions prior to discussing as a whole class.

 - Students use their own words and say what was heard: So, what I think __ is saying is __.